matthewfritz/csun-comp484-project-3/README.md

 This will give you all of the dependencies from the `package.json` file.

+### Database Creation

+Import the `.sql` file in the `sql/` directory into your database environment to create and seed your database.

 ### Environment Configuration

 Copy the `.env.example.php` file to be `.env.php` and fill-out the appropriate values for your environment.